About the Teen Pregnancy Prevention Program

 • Implement to scale: Deliver evidence-based innovative approaches to scale and provide supportive services to youth

 OPA funds TPP programs with new or improved approaches that are responsive to the needs of youth, their families, and communities, in order to advance equity and address the disparities we see in unintended teen pregnancy and STIs among adolescents.
 These approaches are then rigorously tested, refined, and evaluated for impact.
-Once a program has evidence that it is effective in reducing unintentional teen pregnancy, STIs, and associated sexual risk behaviors, the program is added to the TPP Evidence Review list of available programs and is eligible to be implemented by TPP grantees.
+Once a program has evidence that it is effective in reducing unintentional teen pregnancy, STIs, and associated sexual risk behaviors, the program is added to the TPP Evidence Review list of available programs and is eligible to be implemented by TPP grant recipients.